dmvjs/phonegap-feed-reader/README.md

 nowhere near complete as of yet

+includes:
-so far I have a pretty good promises-style check to see if a file exists using PhoneGap API Notifications (native alerts) are implemented
+promises-style check to see if a file exists using PhoneGap API promises-style file create using PhoneGap API